EDUTIEK/long-essay-assessment-service/README.md

 * [Writer](./src/Writer/README.md) includes the service functions to user the writer.
 * [Corrector](./src/Corrector/README.md) includes the service functions to user the corrector.
 * [Data](./src/Data/README.md) defines data objects for the use of the writer and corrector APIs.

+This pilot version is currently **under development** to complete the functionality required by the [EDUTIEK project](https://www.edutiek.de).

+An initial set of features is available in the **pre-test version** named LongEssayService which is maintained in a different [GitHub repository](https://github.com/fneumann/LongEssayService)

 ### Usage